sosunnyproject/sosunnyproject.github.io/content/portfolio/nyu-itp-camp/index.md

 ---
-title: Stars in Your Hands
+title: '[Exhibition] Stars in Your Hands'
 date: '2017-06-01'
 category: 'portfolio'
 ---